- Fraser river White Sturgeon

 West coast weather can be quite variable even throughout the day.
 For this reason we recommend looking at the forecast and dressing accordingly.

-Please Do Not wear perfumes, colognes as the fumes can penetrate baits and cause them to be ineffective.
-Light use of deodorants is OK.
+Please Do Not wear perfumes or colognes.
+This includes spray on body deodorants such as Axe.
+These products irritate many of our staff and the pervasive fumes get on the bait and line rendering them useless.
+Light use of roll on deodorants or natural products are OK.
 Fancy expensive clothes and shoes are likely to get stained from possible blood and other stuff.
-Leave your $100 white Nikes and shirts at home.
+Leave your $200 white Nikes and shirts at home.
 Just ask us if you’re unsure of anything.

 What is your success rate?